Introduction

 My memories of the future include an infinite number of lifetimes, spent doing an infinite number of things.
 They have experienced grief, loss and life.
 To me, it's been the distance of a memory until now.
 Now it has actually happened.
 My personal life experiences are finite and small against that infinite foreknowledge.

 My fame got their attention.
 My money got their time.
 The audacity of my plan got their devotion.
 I ran into a few serious faces.
-I waved them into a conference room.
+I waved them into a bare conference room.

 "Tell me what you know," I request.